 Can You Make Money With Veve?

-- Buy NFTs – NFTs are digital assets that go up in value by time and their price is controlled by the demand & supply.
-If, for example, you’ve purchased a Todd Batman (the first NFT dropped on Veve) for 79.99 gems on 14 Octrober 2020, you could have made $3,500-$4,000 to the moment of writing this post!
+- Buy NFTs – NFTs are digital assets that go up in value over time and their price is controlled by demand & supply.
+If, for example, you’ve purchased a Todd Batman (the first NFT dropped on Veve) for 79.99 gems on 14 October 2020, you could have made $3,500-$4,000 at the moment of writing this post!

 - Invest in ECOMI (OMI) – Veve is basically a blockchain business and it’s backed up with a crypto token called ECOMI.
 According to EcomiWiki, if you had chosen to invest just $10,000 into the OMI token a year ago, today your investment would be worth a staggering $2,162,981.7345 to the time of writing this blog post.

-- Take advantage of the hype to grow on social media or YouTube – Since the start of Veve, a lot of individuals and content creators have dedicated their times to build an online space and grow on social media or YouTube.
-A great real-life example on this is Raphael, the as known as PatientHodler.
-Here’s his Patreon account, just in case you liked to show him some love and support his journey!
+- Take advantage of the hype to grow on social media or YouTube – Since the start of Veve, a lot of individuals and content creators have dedicated their time to building an online space and growing on social media or YouTube.

 Who Created Veve?